Tennis: Match

 A match consists of a sequence of sets.
 The outcome is determined through a best of three or five sets system.
 On the professional circuit, men play best-of-five-set matches at all four Grand Slam tournaments, Davis Cup, and the final of the Olympic Games and best-of-three-set matches at all other tournaments, while women play best-of-three-set matches at all tournaments.
 The first player to win two sets in a best-of-three, or three sets in a best-of-five, wins the match.
-Only in the final sets of matches at the French Open, the Olympic Games, and Fed Cup are tiebreaks not played.
+Only in the final sets of matches at the Fed Cup are tiebreaks not played.
 In these cases, sets are played indefinitely until one player has a two-game lead, occasionally leading to some remarkably long matches.

 In tournament play, the chair umpire announces the end of the match with the well-known phrase "Game, set, match" followed by the winning person's or team's name.